sap-tutorials/btp-adai/tutorials/api-mgmt-isuite-initial-setup/api-mgmt-isuite-initial-setup.md

       The **Configuration** process is triggered, where the necessary resources are provisioned for you.
 It's followed by **Testing the Setup**, where a simple API Proxy is deployed and invoked to check that everything is set up properly.

       When the processes complete, the indicators turn green to indicate that the processes are successful.
 A **Release Notification** email is sent out to the email ID, which you provided earlier in the process in the **Configure the API Management Service** screen.
-This email contains details of the newly set up API Management service on your account.
+This e-mail contains details of the newly set up API Management service on your account.
     <!-- border -->![Completion of API Management Onboarding](apim-setup-complete.png)

 4. Log out of the **Integration Suite** and login again.